-Cablepunk Press is an independent publishing house founded in 2015 by Stephen Oravec.
+Cablepunk Press is an independent publishing studio founded in 2015 by Stephen Oravec.

-Its goal is to develop and promote “cablepunk” as an artistic style.
+1) To develop and promote “cablepunk” as an artistic style.
 Aesthetically, as one of the -punk subgenres, we view cablepunk as comprising late-1970s through mid-1990s culture and technology.
 Whereas cyberpunk is “High Tech, Low Life,” we take cablepunk as the inverse: “Low Tech, High Life.”
-Please see our inspirational Pinterest boards.
+Please view our inspirational boards on Pinterest.

-The photographs Cablepunk #1 (2009) and Cablepunk #2 (2009) by Stephen Oravec are the first two artistic works to take the label, while the first cablepunk work of fiction is Stephen Oravec’s Cinderella Cablepunk (2014).
+The 2009 photographs Cablepunk #1 and Cablepunk #2 by Stephen Oravec are the first two artistic works to take the label, while the first published cablepunk work of fiction is Stephen Oravec’s Cinderella Cablepunk (2014).
 The titles of these works were meant to give some prominence to the word as marking a deliberate artistic style.
 Cablepunk Press, in turn, takes its name from Cinderella Cablepunk, the original mission of the Press being the publication of fairytale fantasy fiction in cablepunk worlds.